Skip to main content

 Symptoms

-If a thermostat is set incorrectly, you might notice your furnace blowing chilly air from the heat registers, a lower-than-expected temperature reading on the thermostat, or you may even hear your air conditioner running outside.
+If a thermostat is set incorrectly, you might notice your heater blowing chilly air from the heat registers, a lower-than-expected temperature reading on the thermostat, or you may even hear your air conditioner running outside.

 Details